 De Freitas, too, tried leaving the resort and trying their luck at the airport by taking an hour-and-a-half speedboat ride to the main island.
 By then, Maldives had announced a lockdown, banning any new foreign travellers into the islands.
 This meant that if the couple left the resort, the assurance of a guaranteed stay back in again was missing.
 Thus, they stayed.

 Their hope of leaving didn’t end there though.
 The couple reached out to the South African Consulate in the country, and the closest South African Embassy in Sri Lanka, for help.
-Revert from the embassies came back stating that about 40 other South Africans have been stranded too and the only way to return is by hiring a chartered jet (at their own expense) for USD 104,000.
+The embassies reverted stating that about 40 other South Africans have been stranded too and the only way to return is by hiring a chartered jet (at their own expense) for USD 1,04,000.
 Splitting the cost between all those stranded was the only way out.
 Unfortunately, the government, connected with only half of the people, of which many couldn’t afford to pay or refused to cough up the heavy sum.
-The fewer the number of people on board, the more expensive each share would become.
+The lesser the number of people on board, the more expensive each share would be.
 Even so, after several days of discussions between South African representatives and the Maldivian Foreign Ministry, the flight still hadn’t been approved.